The tropical momentum map: a classification of toric log symplectic manifolds: Introduction

 {\it Acknowledgements:}

 We thank Andrew Dancer, Matthias Franz, Eckhard Meinrenken, David Speyer, and Rafael Torres for many insightful remarks.
 M.G. is partially supported by an NSERC Discovery Grant.
-A.P. is partially supported by NSF Grant DMS-1055897, the STAMP Program at the ICMAT research institute (Madrid), and ICMAT Severo Ochoa grant Sev-2011-0087.
-T.R. is partially supported by NCCR SwissMAP and grant 200021-140238, both of Swiss National Science Foundation.
+A.P. is partially supported by NSF Grant DMS-1055897 and DMS-1518420, the STAMP Program at the ICMAT research institute (Madrid), and ICMAT Severo Ochoa grant Sev-2011-0087.
+T.S.R. is partially supported by Swiss National Science Foundation grant NCCR SwissMAP.
+Finally, we are very grateful to an anonymous referee for comments which have improved the paper.